GlobalDeveloperNetwork/contributors/README.md

 All results are digitally signed and encrypted by DCT using a private and public key pair that can verify author authenticity.
 The docker images can be [created by Node](https://www.npmjs.com/package/dockerode), since this is the first language we are focusing on support for.

-> Portions of this repo are from the [CrateKube project](https://github.com/cratekube/cratekube), which is now deprecated by Cisco.
-Apparently they did not want the code, project, or personel anymore so we are resurrecting some portions of the project for our CLI.
+> Some portions of this repo are from the [CrateKube project](https://github.com/cratekube/cratekube), i.e.- the architectural standards, which is now deprecated by Cisco.
+The code is deprecated and non-licensed, so we are resurrecting some portions of the project for our CLI.
+This has been checked by our legal team and we are compliant with all applicable laws.